doitintl/vpc-flowlogs-recorder/README.md

 | limit 1000
 ```

-<h3>Determining if the Nat Gateway is used to communicate with an AWS Service via the internet instead of through a VPC Endpoint</h3>
 If traffic is happening with a specific AWS Service, its name will apear under the 'SrcService' or 'DstService' fields.
-Seeing a service there means that there is no VPC Endpoint set up for the service.
+Seeing a service name there means that there is no VPC Endpoint set up for that service.
-Unless you have a very specific reason not to define a VPC Endpoint, you should do so as it is more secure (all traffic is internal to AWS Network) and also cheaper than using the Nat Gateway.
+Unless you have a very specific reason not to define a VPC Endpoint, you should do so as it is more secure (all traffic is internal to AWS Network) and also cheaper than using the NAT Gateway.
 <br><br/>
 <h1>Installation</h1>